Combinatorics of faithfully balanced modules: Characterizations of (faithfully) balanced modules

 \section{Characterizations of (faithfully) balanced modules}

+In this section we consider finitely generated modules for an artin algebra $\Lambda$ and write $\Hom$ for $\Hom_\Lambda$.
 Recall that a morphism $f:X\to M'$ is called a \emph{left $\add(M)$-approximation} of $X$ if $M'\in\add(M)$ and any morphism $g: X\to M$ factors as $g = hf$ for some $h:M'\to M$.
-It is a \emph{minimal left approximation} if in addition $f$ is a \emph{left minimal} morphism, which means that for any $\phi\in\End(M')$, if $\phi f=f$ then $\phi$ is an automorphism, or equivalently that $\Bild\phi$ is not contained in a proper direct summand of $M'$.
+It is a \emph{minimal left approximation} if in addition $f$ is a \emph{left minimal} morphism, which means that for any $\phi\in\End(M')$, if $\phi f=f$ then $\phi$ is an automorphism, or equivalently that $\Bild\phi$ is not contained in a proper direct summand of $M'$, see \cite[\S1]{ASm1}.
 Dually there is the notion of a (minimal) right $\add(M)$-approximation.
-Minimal $\add(M)$-approximations exist, and are unique up to isomorphism.
-In the following, we write $\Hom$ for $\Hom_\Lambda$.
+Minimal $\add(M)$-approximations exist, and are unique up to isomorphism, see \cite[Propositions 3.9, 4.2]{ASm1}.
 The combination of (a) and (b) is the case $k=1$ of \cite[Lemma 2.2]{MS19}.

 \begin{lem} Let $X$ and $M$ be $\Lambda$-modules and let $E=\End(M)$.